NUCS349/hw0-setup/README.tex.md

 The easiest way to get setup is to use [**miniconda**](https://conda.io/miniconda.html).

 Install the appropriate version of miniconda for your operating system (take care to select the Python 3 version).
 After miniconda is installed, you should be able to run `conda`.
-If you get an error (e.g. `-bash: conda: command not found`), make sure to source your bash file afterwards (`source ~/.bash_profile` worked for me).
+If you get an error (e.g. `-bash: conda: command not found`), make sure to source your bash file afterwards (`source ~/.bash_profile` worked for Prem).

 Now let's create a virtual environment.
 Virtual environments are a simple way to isolate all the dependencies for a particular project, making it easy to work on multiple projects at once without them interfering with each other (e.g. conflicting versions of libraries between projects).
 To make sure your environment matches the testing environment that we use for grading exactly, it's best to make a new environment for each assignment in this course.
 Here's the command: